By Lawrence Sheaff

-Maharishi Vedic Science is broadly described in the book on page 77 (and briefly in Blog 1).
+Maharishi Vedic Science is broadly described in the book on page 77 (and briefly in Commentary I).
 This new and complete science of consciousness forms the basis of the reconstruction of the visual arts presented in the book.

 ‘A science of consciousness’ and ‘the structure of consciousness’ may be new concepts for scientists and laymen alike.
 The aim of the book is to give a full explanation of these new concepts and their significance in relation to the life of the individual and the life of the nation as a whole.